Dec 28, 2021

 Mucuna Pruriens, the Brain Nourishing Velvet Bean

 Mucuna pruriens is a wild legume that now grows throughout many tropical and subtropical regions of the world, where its pods are commonly used for food.
-In particular, its seeds are considered a rich source of dietary protein at about 23–35% protein and are rich in minerals.
+A member of the fabaceae family, commonly called “cowitch” or “cowhage,” it is a natural source of nutrients like potassium, magnesium, and calcium.

 Mucuna is a powerful and popular Indian medicinal plant with a long history of use in traditional Ayurvedic medicine, including as an aphrodisiac and to treat to treat arthritis, nervous disorders and Parkinson’s disease.
 In fact, its traditional use in degenerative nervous system disorders such as Parkinson’s is clinically supported (see “Neuroprotective” below).